acmbpdc/git-guide/docs/workshop.md

 **YOU DO NOT NEED A GITHUB ACCOUNT TO USE GIT!**
 </center>

 This is a common misconception.
 You can use git on your local machine without ever needing to create a GitHub account.
 However, if you want to collaborate with others, or store your code on GitHub, you will need a GitHub account.
-In our case, we are using GitHub's virtual machines so we want to use GitHub.
+In our case, we are using GitHub's virtual machines (borrowing their laptop on your browser) so we want to use GitHub.

 You can now make use of the terminal on the bottom of the screen to work with git.
+You can navigate, create and edit files, folder by clicking on the directory on the left.

 ## The Basics